malcaraz37/Learning-Blazor-Basics-School-Learnings/README.md

-This is my first Blazor Project, build on class.
-At the moment, Im on the 4th Semester Of the Software Engineer Career.
+This is my first Blazor project, built as part of a class assignment.
+Currently, I am in the 4th semester of my Software Engineering degree.
 The project includes the following sections:

 - **Home Page**
 - **Click Counter**